sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

-# Reduce a system of inequalities for a single variable algebraically
+# Reduce a System of Inequalities for a Single Variable Algebraically

 Use SymPy to reduce a system of inequalities for a single variable algebraically.
 For example, reducing $x^2 < \pi$, $x > 0$ yields $0 < x <